josuttis/belleviews/README.md

 OPEN TOPICS:
 1. Support of counted, common, take_while
 1. Support of elements, keys, values
-   - with fix that elements always works on tuple-like APIs
+   - with a fix so that elements always works on tuple-like APIs
 1. Support of reverse
 1. Support of `zip_view` (fix the new C++23 const nightmare there)